 A. Pope Francis & the entire Roman Catholic System: because it teaches a false works-based gospel;

-B. Cults (like Morrmanism and Jehovah’s Witnesses): because they have a false God than the biblical God and a different Jesus and a different gospel;
+B. Cults (like Mormonism and Jehovah’s Witnesses): because they have a false God than the biblical God and a different Jesus and a different gospel;

 C. Church of Christ (COC)/Galatian Heresy: adding baptismal regeneration to salvation that is by grace alone through faith alone in Christ alone (though many have left this heresy in COC, many remain);

-D. Post-modern (Emergent) Teachers: like Brian McLaren and Rob Bell who undermine cardinal doctrines of the Christian faith;
+D. Post-modern (Emergent) Teachers: Brian McLaren and Rob Bell who undermine cardinal, essential doctrines of the Christian faith;